richard-labonne/Unit-testing-MS-OOP-GetSet/README.md

-This is a Python script to QA test a script I've written which produces squares of varying sizes
+Square_QA_unittest.py is a Python script to QA test a script (square.py) I've written which produces squares of varying sizes

 Richard Labonne